 Where once an arrow caught a fledgling core.

-“Begin,” it taunts, but the ending is all that’s seen;
+“Begin,” it taunts, but the ending is all that’s

 Yet, the keys respond in defiance for